 - (5) Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
 (See §13.3.2.) - (6) Citizenship: Applicants must be Canadian citizens or Permanent Residents of Canada on or before the deadline date for applications.
-A notarized copy of proof of Canadian citizenship or Permanent Resident status must be submitted with the application for admission.

-- (7) Personal Interview: Before acceptance to the Pre-Entry Examination, the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program.
+A notarized copy of proof of Canadian citizenship or Permanent Resident status must be submitted with the application for admission. - (7) Personal Interview: Before acceptance to the Pre-Entry Examination, the applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the program.
 Candidates will be short-listed and advised of the arranged interview date by letter. - (8) Pre-Entry Examination: Applicants who are considered to have potential based on their application documents and successful interview may qualify for the Pre-Entry Examination.
 Prior to the examination, a nonrefundable Pre-Entry Examination fee will be required from each applicant.
-Upon successful completion of the Pre-Entry Examination, applicants will qualify to proceed to the Pre-Clinical Assessment. - (9) Pre-Clinical Assessment: A nonrefundable Pre-Clinical Assessment fee plus a dental instrument kit deposit is required from each applicant.
+Upon successful completion of the Pre-Entry Examination, applicants will qualify to proceed to the Pre-Clinical Assessment.
+This requirement is under review and may be changed subject to the eligibility requirements proposed by the ACFD for 2011-2012 admission. - (9) Pre-Clinical Assessment: A nonrefundable Pre-Clinical Assessment fee plus a dental instrument kit deposit is required from each applicant.
 Upon successful completion of the Pre-Clinical Assessment course (DDS 829) and formal registration by the applicant, the dental instrument kit deposit will be applied toward the first year dental instrument kit cost.
 Refer to www.dent. ualberta.ca for detailed information. - (10) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS Advanced Placement program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
 As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
-See §113.2.2 (12) for regulations concerning medical testing and immunization.
+See §113.2.2(12) for regulations concerning medical testing and immunization.